Your vision will become clear only when you look inside your heart;

 Javier Regueiro not only provides general information about Ayahuasca, but he bridges the cultural gap between the native and the current use of Ayahuasca by Westerners.
 This guide offers background about the plant medicine, its history, and how to engage with and learn through its use.
 It includes stories of Javier’s personal experience of transformation, as well as stories from those he’s guided in ceremonies.

 Addressed to the ever-increasing number of people who approach this medicine for their own personal healing and development, this guidebook provides clear and practical advice on how to use this therapeutic modality in a fashion that is meaningful to modern people for a maximum of benefit.

 “Ayahuasca: Soul Medicine of the Amazon Jungle” is available now from New Directions, an affiliate of Tarcher/Penguin, both in print and electronic formats through Amazon.com, Iuniverse.com, Barnes & Noble and other large distributors worldwide.

-This is what some readers have written about this books on Amazon.com:
+This is what a reader has written about this book on Amazon.com:

 By Bernhard on August 24, 2014